 Your second choice is to extract or remove the tooth.
 Simply extracting the tooth will create a space.
 Having this space will cause the surrounding teeth to shift into it.
 This shift could cause a miss alignment in your mouth that can result in problems with your jaw.
 In addition, these shifted teeth cause other problems.
 They are harder to clean, thus more susceptible to gum disease, decay or even additional tooth loss.

 If you do elect to pull the tooth your best plan would be to replace it with a dental appliance such as an implant or a bridge.
 This, of course, would add more expense to the treatment in addition to the loss of your tooth.

 After completion of root canal therapy, you might feel some discomfort for few days following the treatment.
 To alleviate the discomfort you can follow your dentist’s recommendation on taking an over the counter pain medication.
 In more extreme cases your Chino Hills dentist may prescribe an antibiotic and prescription-strength pain reliever to help reduce any remaining infection.

-Following root canal therapy you should never chew directly on the repaired tooth until its final restoration has occurred or your tooth may crack.
+Following therapy, you should never chew directly on the repaired tooth until its final restoration has occurred or your tooth may crack.
 Also, keep in mind that the longer you wait to complete the final restoration the more likely bacteria will reinfect the treated canal requiring the therapy to be performed all over again.